 DFDS Seaways' daily cruise ferry leaves Oslo Vippetangen terminal at 15:00 and arrives Copenhagen DFDS terminal at 10:00 next morning.

 All passengers travel in comfortable private cabins with en suite toilet & shower.
-To travel in luxury, treat yourself to one of DFDS's famous Commodore Class cabins, some with private balconies with sea view.
-The ship has bars & restaurants for dinner & breakfast on board, you can pre-book dinner & breakfast with your ticket.
+To travel in luxury, treat yourself to a Commodore Class cabin, some have private balconies with a sea view.
+The ferry has bars & restaurants for dinner & breakfast on board, you can pre-book dinner & breakfast with your ticket.

 In Oslo you can walk from the city centre to the ferry terminal in 15-20 minutes or take a taxi.
 See map of Oslo showing ferry terminal.